Our Clothing Sizes

 Things are changing!

 Covid shutting down our in person sales has invited us to rethink the way we do e v e r y t h i n g, including our sizing system.
-Check our the new system below.
-NOTE: this info currently applies only to tunics and bias cut tops.
-Everything else is still on the old sizing system for now.
-Scroll down to access that info.
-Thanks!
+Check out the new system below.

 How to Measure Yourself